RSpec tests for your Puppet manifests

 context 'with compress => true' do

-let(:params) { {:compress => true} }
+let(:params) { {'compress' => true} }

 it do

-should contain_file('/etc/logrotate.d/nginx') \
+is_expected.to contain_file('/etc/logrotate.d/nginx') \

 .with_content(/^\s*compress$/)